-A probability distribution is a function that describes the likelihood of obtaining the possible values that a random variable can assume.
+A probability distribution is a statistical function that describes the likelihood of obtaining all possible values that a random variable can take.
 In other words, the values of the variable vary based on the underlying probability distribution.
 Typically, analysts display probability distributions in graphs and tables.
 There are equations to calculate probability distributions.

 In this blog post, you’ll learn about probability distributions for both discrete and continuous variables.
 I’ll show you how they work and examples of how to use them.